MetaMarius/toscinterface/README.md

 # toscinterface
-A simple package to receive OSC messages in python sent by TouchOSC.
+A simple package to receive and store OSC-messages in python.

-Thus far the package contains only one class which instantiates an OscInterface() object.
+Thus far the package contains only one class which creates an OscInterface object.
+An OscInterface object is basically a UDP-Socket with extended functionality to save received messages and to communicate with TouchOSC.
+This way, any device running TouchOSC can be used as an input device to control python-programs or record data entries.

-By calling the start_stream() method, a UDP-socket is initiated that listens for incoming OSC messages on the specified port (default: 8000).
-The stream can be blocking or non-blocking (via threading).
-Received messages are continuously stored in the all_responses attribute of the OscInterface object.
-In theory, OSC messages sent by any program or device can be received, but the package is specifically designed around the functionalities of TouchOSC and its interfaces.
+In theory, OSC messages sent by any program or device can be received, but the package is specifically designed around the functionality and properties of TouchOSC.
 Using this package in a different context may not work as intended.

-Port and IP-Address can be set manually via the attributes of the OscInterface object.

-Thus far the package only supports receiving OSC messages.
-Functionality to send OSC messages and extend possible interactions with TouchOSC is planned to be implemented in future versions.

 Download TouchOSC here: https://hexler.net/touchosc